samwell-ho/openpgp-ca/openpgp-ca-bin/README.md

 To create a new OpenPGP CA instance that is backed by an OpenPGP card, run:

 ```
-$ oca -d example.oca ca init --domain example.org card 0123:01234567
+$ oca -d example.oca ca init --domain example.org card
 ```

-Instead of `0123:01234567`, you need to use the identifier of your OpenPGP card (one way to find out this identifier for your card is to use `opgpcard list`.
-The identifier consists of the 4-digit 'manufacturer identification', a colon and the card's 8-digit 'serial number').
+OpenPGP CA will automatically choose the card to use, if exactly one blank card is connected to the system.
+Otherwise, you can explicitly select a card via an identity parameter (like `0123:01234567`).

 This command generates the CA key material on your host computer and imports it onto the OpenPGP card.
 The private key material for the CA is printed to